 The controller shall implement appropriate technical and organisational measures for ensuring that, by default, only personal data which are necessary for each specific purpose of the processing are processed.
 That obligation applies to the amount of personal data collected, the extent of their processing, the period of their storage and their accessibility.
 In particular, such measures shall ensure that by default personal data are not made accessible without the individual’s intervention to an indefinite number of natural persons.

-What’s more, you need to specify what kind of data you’re collecting before you start processing it, and your users must be informed about everything.
+What’s more, you need to specify what kind of data you’re collecting before you start collecting it, and your users must be informed about everything.
 Last but not least, any data you gather needs to have limited accessibility, meaning only authorized people can have access to it.

 But there are also other ways to ensure data protection by design.
 All settings of your applications and systems should be created with the principle of “privacy first” in mind.